Phillips ROI Model: The 5 Levels of Training Evaluation (2023)

 The Phillips ROI model takes results from various corporate training programs and answers the the question, “what’s the ROI from this program behind every dollar spent?”

-It also produces a set of intangible benefits for evaluating and measuring the quality and effectiveness of a training program.
+It also produces a set of intangible benefits for evaluating and measuring training effectiveness.
 When L&D leaders use this new data, they strengthen their case and move past the training approval stage quickly.

 In this article, we will go in-depth into the Phillips ROI methodology, how to calculate training ROI with it, and its advantages and disadvantages for L&D teams.